antoinevg/GSG/luna/design/rfp.md

 It's recommended that the design of `GreatFETArgumentParser` be adapted for general use, renamed to `GreatArgumentParser` and homed in `libgreat.git`.

+### 5.2 Main Tasks

+* [ ] ...

 ---

 ## 6 Additional Features

 ### 6.1 Additional Facedancer Applets

-Facedancer device emulations are referred to as "applets" (is this correct?) that can be found in the [facedancer.git:/facedancer/devices](https://github.com/greatscottgadgets/Facedancer/tree/master/facedancer/devices) directly.
+Facedancer device emulations are referred to as "Applets" (is this correct?) that can be found in the [facedancer.git:/facedancer/devices](https://github.com/greatscottgadgets/Facedancer/tree/master/facedancer/devices) directly.

-There are currently Facedancer applets for:
+There are currently Facedancer Applets for:

 * [`FTDIDevice`](https://github.com/greatscottgadgets/Facedancer/blob/master/facedancer/devices/ftdi.py) - Emulated FTDI USB Serial device.
 * [`USBKeyboardDevice`](https://github.com/greatscottgadgets/Facedancer/blob/master/facedancer/devices/keyboard.py) - Simple USB Keyboard device.

-There are also a number of Facedancer applets that live in the [facedancer.git:/legacy_applets/](https://github.com/greatscottgadgets/Facedancer/tree/master/legacy-applets) directory.
+There are also a number of Facedancer Applets that live in the [facedancer.git:/legacy_applets/](https://github.com/greatscottgadgets/Facedancer/tree/master/legacy-applets) directory.
 If is due to API changes they should probably be refactored to the new API so that they be made available:

 * `facedancer-edl`
 * `facedancer-ftdi`